open/close all folders

 - In Starcraft II, two unique Zerg entities appear during the Heart of the Swarm campaign.
 Izsha probably doesn't count so much, given she was mutated from a Terran woman, but Abathur is a totally unique abomination created by the Overmind itself to serve as the chief geneticist for the Swarm; Abathur even notes during the campaign that it would be difficult, if not impossible, for his geno-structure to be recreated and for more like him to be made.

-- Scientists uncover Single Specimen Species all the time.
+- Scientists uncover these all the time.
 Frighteningly, it's often unknown if they are the last of a species wiped out by human activity or the tip of an iceberg that is never uncovered because a second specimen is never identified.
 A rule of thumb regarding species is that common is rare and rare is common, or that there are more species with smaller sample sizes than there are of large known populations.

 - Some long-extinct species are known from only one fossil (hence a single specimen), which can make it difficult to know which features were common to the whole species and which were specific to the organism; for example, the specimen may have had a genetic disorder, or may be younger (and hence smaller) than average.
 Also, even after other fossils are uncovered, the original discovery may be so iconic that it is forever tied to the species, especially if the original has a name: far more people know about "Lucy" than about Australopithecus afarensis.

 - Lonesome George, the very last Pinta Island Tortoise, until his death in June 24, 2012.

 - Hyophorbe amaricaulis, the Loneliest Palm.
 This is a species of palm tree with only one known member in the world, in a garden in Mauritius.